Job's Syndrome (Hyper IgE Syndrome)

 Job's Syndrome Causes

-- STAT3 Mutations: Autosomal dominant Hyper IgE Syndrome is most commonly linked to mutations in the STAT3 gene, affecting the differentiation of T-helper cells and impairing immune response.
+- STAT3 Mutations: Autosomal dominant Hyper IgE Syndrome is most commonly linked to mutations in the STAT3 gene.
+These mutations affect the differentiation of T-helper cells and impair the immune response.

 - DOCK8 Mutations: Autosomal recessive forms are associated with mutations in the DOCK8 gene, leading to combined immunodeficiency with additional complications.

-These mutations result in impaired cytokine signalling and defective immune responses, predisposing individuals to the characteristic infections and complications of the syndrome.
+These mutations result in impaired cytokine signalling and defective immune responses, predisposing individuals to the syndrome's characteristic infections and complications.

-Get A Second OpinionDiagnosis and Prognosis of Job's Syndrome
+Get Second OpinionDiagnosis and Prognosis of Job's Syndrome

 Job's Syndrome Diagnosis

 Diagnosing Job's Syndrome requires a multifaceted approach, given its rarity and symptom overlap with other conditions.
-Essential diagnostic criteria include:
+Essential Hyper IgE syndrome diagnosis criteria include:

 - Clinical Evaluation: A thorough clinical examination focusing on recurrent infections, eczema, and skeletal abnormalities.